lucataglia/akka-awp/README.md

 The implicit has to be redefined into the user defined actor code in order to avoid conflict in implicit resolution.

 ### How is possible test auto messages (e.g. self !
-Msg)
+Msg) ?
-Is not possible.
+It isn't.
 Using `self` directly prevents akka-awp to intercept the messages.
 If the needs is to test also the auto-messages, the ActorRef used must me awpSelf: e.g. `awpSelf !
 Msg`.